Chapter 8. Collections and Enumerators

 previous one is the enumerator type definition.
 Instead of building

-s, we build it using a vector
+it using a vector of VARIANT s, we build it using a vector

-s.
+of long s.
 Because the data type of the collection is

 different from the data type of the enumerator, we simply provide a

-copy policy class whose copy
+copy policy class whose copy method converts

 appropriately.
 This is an especially useful technique for mapping